Barnet Property Investment: Best Buy-to-Let Areas 2025

 - 2016-2020: Mixed performance with periods of growth and minor corrections

-- 2020-2022: Despite pandemic uncertainty, strong growth resumed with values increasing significantly for detached properties
+- 2020-2022: Despite pandemic uncertainty, strong growth resumed with values increasing significantly

-- 2022-2024: Modest correction with small declines across most property types
+- 2022-2024: Modest correction with declines across most property types

-House Prices in Barnet: Sold (£)
+Sold House Prices in Barnet

-The latest sold house price index by the land registry, shows the following average sold house prices across the London Borough of Barnet.
+The latest sold house price index by the Land Registry, shows the following average 'sold' house prices across the London Borough of Barnet.

-Updated May 2025
+Updated September 2025

 Property Type | Barnet Average Price | London Average | Difference |